chandanhpcic/docs/source/manual/how-tos/carp.rst

 .. rubric:: XMLRPC sync
     :name: xmlrpc-sync

-OPNsense includes a mechanism to keep the configuration of the backup server in sync with the master.
+Reticen8 includes a mechanism to keep the configuration of the backup server in sync with the master.
 This mechanism is called XMLRPC sync and can be found under :menuselection:`System --> High Availability --> Settings`.